Nithyasree Mahadevan

 Nithyasree Mahadevan (born 25 August 1973) is an Indian Carnatic musician and playback singer.
-A prominent vocalist, she has performed at all major sabhas (music organisations) in India and has released over 500 albums.
-Mahadevan is also known for her work as a playback singer in Indian cinema, particularly for her debut song, "Kannodu Kaanbadhellam," composed by A. R. Rahman for the 1998 film Jeans.
+A prominent vocalist, she has performed at all major sabhas (music organisations) in India and has released over 750 albums.
+Nithyasree Mahadevan is also known for her work as a playback singer in Indian cinema, particularly for her debut song, "Kannodu Kaanbadhellam," composed by A. R. Rahman for the 1998 film Jeans.

 Early life and background

 Nithyasree was born to Lalitha Sivakumar and Iswaran Sivakumar.
 She comes from a distinguished musical lineage.
 Her paternal grandmother, D. K. Pattammal, and grand-uncle, D. K. Jayaraman, were celebrated Carnatic vocalists.
 Her maternal grandfather was the legendary mridangam virtuoso, Palghat Mani Iyer.

 Nithyasree's initial musical training was under her mother, Lalitha Sivakumar.
 She later trained under her grandmother, D. K. Pattammal, and frequently accompanied both her mother and grandmother in their concerts.
 Her father, a skilled mridangam player, also accompanied her in performances.